psychoph/psychoph.github.io/_posts/2022/2022-09-06-battle-maps-of-ulbrinter-villa-floor-2.markdown

 Here is the final map for the Ulbrinter villa.
 The second floors of the buildings mostly house bedrooms.
 I changed some of the map from the original design to add more furniture that I thought was more appropriate.
 I have a DM's map with numbers on it that correspond to the descriptions below:

 1. **Guard House:** this building is where the guards for the family live and maintain the protection detail for the main house.
    1. **Servant’s Bedroom:** this room is used for the female servants to sleep.
-1. **Servant’s Bedroom:**this room is used for the male servants to sleep.
+   2. **Servant’s Bedroom:**this room is used for the male servants to sleep.
-1. **Main Villa::** this building is where the family lives and entertains guests.
+2. **Main Villa::** this building is where the family lives and entertains guests.
-1. **Family Member’s:** this room is used by the head of the and their significant other.
+   1. **Family Member’s Room:** this room is used by the head of the and their significant other.
-1. **Storage Room:** The family stores various collectible items in this room that they aren’t current;y displaying in other areas of the Villa.
+   2. **Storage Room:** The family stores various collectible items in this room that they aren’t current;y displaying in other areas of the Villa.
-1. **Storage Room:** The family stores random odds and ends in this room or any large shipments that need to be secured.
+   3. **Storage Room:** The family stores random odds and ends in this room or any large shipments that need to be secured.
-1. **Dining Room:** This room is one of the dining rooms the family uses for more private meals.
+   4. **Dining Room:** This room is one of the dining rooms the family uses for more private meals.
-1. **Storage Room:** The family stores non-perishable food in this room and alcohol.
+   5. **Storage Room:** The family stores non-perishable food in this room and alcohol.
-1. **Servant Eating Room:** The servants can eat in here in between serving the family dining rooms.
+   6. **Servant Eating Room:** The servants can eat in here in between serving the family dining rooms.
 They can also use this room as a stop over when serving meals.
-1. **Dining Room:** The family will use this room for more private meals.
+   7. **Dining Room:** The family will use this room for more private meals.
-1. **Family Bedroom:** This room is used by the children of one of the family members
+   8. **Family Bedroom:** This room is used by the children of one of the family members
-1. **Family Bedroom:** This room is used by the parents of the children in room 2h.
+   9. **Family Bedroom:** This room is used by the parents of the children in room 2h.
-1. **Family Bedroom:** This room is used by another set of family members.
+   10. **Family Bedroom:** This room is used by another set of family members.
-1. **Guest House:** this building is where the family houses guests who stay for a period of time.
+3. **Guest House:** this building is where the family houses guests who stay for a period of time.
 Guests need to leave through the side gate and enter from the front gate, this is to increase security for the family.
    1. **Sitting Room:** Guests can use this room to relax and have conversations when not in their rooms or the main house.
-1. **Guest Bedroom:** A single guest would stay in this room.
+   2. **Guest Bedroom:** A single guest would stay in this room.
-1. **Guest Bedroom:** A couple or someone demanding a larger space to stay would use this room.
+   3. **Guest Bedroom:** A couple or someone demanding a larger space to stay would use this room.
-1. **Guest Bedroom:** A couple would likely reside in this room when staying with the family.
+   4. **Guest Bedroom:** A couple would likely reside in this room when staying with the family.

 ### Map Options